openqasm/openqasm/README.md

 ## Acknowledgments

-- Thanks to the awesome [Quantum Experience Community](https://quantumexperience.ng.bluemix.net) who posted their thoughts and inputs to the OpenQASM.
+- Thanks to the awesome [IBM Q Experience Community](https://quantumexperience.ng.bluemix.net) who posted their thoughts and inputs to the OpenQASM.

 ## Contributing